 If Fred had insurance, his bill would have been paid (at least mostly).
-We would not have needed to pass that cost to other patients.
+We would not have needed to pass that cost to other patients because his bill would have been covered!
+Our facility would no longer need to write-off Fred’s bill!
 Extrapolate Fred’s situation to the millions of other patients who have not paid their bills and you begin to get a sense of the impact.
 If we can achieve universal coverage, we eliminate a majority of our uncompensated costs.
 The $4 trillion would no longer be passed along to other patients.
 Hospitals and doctors, finding themselves with lower costs can compete better for patients based on price.
 Insurers, finding themselves with lower paid claims, can LOWER their premiums.
 For the first time in decades, the cost curve begins to bend downward.

 “But I can’t afford insurance.”